hazelcast/hazelcast-reference-manual/src/ClientFailureDetectors.md

 If any of the above criteria isn't met, then the `isReachable` will always fallback on TCP Echo attempts on port 7.

-An example declarative configuration to use the Ping Failure Detector is as follows:
+An example declarative configuration to use the Ping Failure Detector is as follows (in the client's  configuration XML file, e.g., `hazelcast-client.xml`):

 ```xml
 <hazelcast-client>